Chandni-L5/ideal-destination/README.md

 #### 6.6.3 JS jshint

 The JavaScript code has been validated through [Jshint](https://jshint.com/).
 Both script sheets have been checked and no amendment is required.
-The second script does identify an undefined variable however the confetti effect used on the result pages has been implemented through a JS library and so the variable defined is linked on the html page before the closing tag for </body>
+The second script does identify an undefined variable however the confetti effect used on the result pages has been implemented through a JS library and so the variable defined is linked on the html page before the closing tag for `</body>` on the result html pages.

 ![result of running script.js through JShint](/documentation/jshint-js.webp)
 ![result of running script2.js through Jshint](/documentation/jshint-js2.webp)

 ## 7. Credits

 ### 7.1 Code Used

 - [Youtube tutorial to add confetti with JavaScript](https://www.youtube.com/watch?v=tTIaA1Xmzmg) - referred to in 4.2
 - [CodeHal Youtube tutorial](https://www.youtube.com/watch?v=Vp8x8-reqZA) - referred to in 4.2

 ### 7.2 Content

 - [chatgpt.com](https://chatgpt.com/)- referred to in 4.2

 ### 7.3 Media

 - [befunky.com](https://www.befunky.com/dashboard/)- referred to in 4.2
 - [coolers.co](https://coolors.co/)- to create the colour palette displayed in 2.2
 - [npmjs.com](https://www.npmjs.com/package/js-confetti) - referred to in 4.2